vagner4work/advanced_custom_post_types/README.md

 Usage
 ===

 Use a php include to add the file acpt.php to your plugin or functions.php theme file.
+For more advanced users look at the code comments for help on what args are avalible.

 Making a Custom Post Type
 ===